usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 2. For physical transactions -

-  a) The applicant SHALL identify themselves in person by either using a secret as described above, or through the use of a biometric that was recorded during a prior encounter.
+  a) The applicant SHALL identify themselves in person by either using a secret as described in 1(a) above, or through the use of a biometric that was recorded during a prior encounter.

   b) Temporary secrets SHALL not be reused.